RubixDev/Rug/README.md

 Ender Dragon drops an Elytra when killed
 Categories: `FEATURE, SURVIVAL, RUG`
 Idea from [VanillaTweaks](https://vanillatweaks.net/picker/datapacks/)
+### newShulkerBehavior
+Makes shulkers behave like in the current 1.17 snapshots
+Shulkers hit by a shulker bullet have a chance to spawn a new shulker and teleport
+Categories: `EXPERIMENTAL, FEATURE, SURVIVAL, RUG`
 ### noCreeperGriefing
 Prevents Creepers from destroying blocks
 Categories: `SURVIVAL, RUG`